sdarlington/sdarlington.github.io/content/posts/2010-06-16-new-new-york.md

 [Last time I went to New York](http://www.zx81.org.uk/travel/new-york-2006.html) I wrote a reasonable amount about it so I’m not sure that I have much to add this time.
 Instead I’ll mainly just let the pictures do the talking.

 The hotel I was staying in was not far from Times Square, so I passed through on a number of occasions.
-It’s always busy, especially early evening when this image was taken ((I thought that “Live View” on my DSLR was a bit of a gimmick but it does allow me to take pictures like this where I wouldn’t be able to get my eye to the view finder.)).
+It’s always busy, especially early evening when this image was taken[^1].

 [![Times Square at night](https://i0.wp.com/farm5.staticflickr.com/4095/4872224692_8d2bd30e19.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/4872224692/ "Times Square at night by stephendarlington, on Flickr")